 How is Virginia Doing?

-Consistent with trends nationwide, obesity rates in Virginia had been steadily rising for the last decade and more.
-But the state's current (2013) 27.2 percent obesity rate is more than two percentage points lower than the new national average (29.4%), which itself rose nearly two points from the previous year.
+Consistent with trends nationwide, obesity rates in Virginia have generally been steadily rising for the last decade and more.
+Although the state's obesity rate declined two percentage points from 2011-2013, it rose again by nearly that same amount in 2014, to 28.5 percent -- ranking the state 20th nationally.

-Within Virginia, obesity rates have dropped in most regions, though the Central, Eastern, and West Central regions saw their rates rise.
-The Eastern region had the highest obesity rate at 35.6 percent in 2013, followed by the Southwest (34.5%) and West Central (31.1%) regions.
-The Northern region had the lowest rate of obesity at 20.1 percent; the Southwest region showed the biggest improvement, with a drop of over 4 percentage points from its 2012 rate.
+Within Virginia, obesity rates also rose in most regions in 2014, although many had seen their rates decline at least once across 2011-2013.
+The Eastern region had the highest obesity rate at 39.2 percent in 2014, followed by the Southside (36.9%), Valley (32.7%), and Southside (32.5%) regions.
+The Northern region had the lowest rate of obesity at 21.2 percent and was the only region with a rate below the statewide average.

 The 2011 National Survey of Children's Health found that just under 30 percent (29.8%) of Virginia's 10-to-17-year-olds were overweight or obese, a decrease since 2007 of 1.2 percentage points.
 This figure puts Virginia below the national average of 31.3 percent and ranks the state 23rd highest in the country for percentage of overweight or obese children.
 Virginia's rate was lower than North Carolina (31.4%), Maryland (31.6%), and Tennessee (34.1%).
 Utah was again lowest in the U.S. at 22.1 percent.
 Of the states tracked here, only Maryland showed an increase in percentage of overweight or obese children in 2011 compared with the previous 2007 results.